DevSlem/Mol-AIR/README.md

 ## Setup & Run Experiments

-The pure RL experiments were conducted with SELFIES 0.2.4 for comparison with the previous methods.
-While the pre-training + RL experiments were conducted with SELFIES 2.1.2 since SELFIES 0.2.4 is too old to construct the vocabulary for training.
+The pure RL experiments were conducted with 'SELFIES 0.2.4' for comparison with the previous methods.
+While the pre-training + RL experiments were conducted with 'SELFIES 2.1.2' since 'SELFIES 0.2.4' is too old to construct the vocabulary for training.
 Therefore, we highly recommend to install the desired version of SELFIES to reproduce our experiments, even if it is compatible with any version and customizable.
 Also, we recommend to use conda to create a new environment for each experiment type.

 ### Pure RL Experiments